 This distance must be maintained constantly – you cannot expect to produce a good paint job if the gun is too close at the start of the stroke, just right at the middle, and too far at the other end.

-You need proper fluid settings, combined with smooth hand and gun flow to achieve the perfect run free finish.
+You need proper fluid settings, combined with a smooth hand and gun flow to achieve the perfect run free finish.

 The gun needs to be held straight on to the car’s surface at all times.
 Slanting the gun to one side or the other will cause a distorted spray pattern, with excessively heavy spray at one edge of the spray pattern and far too diffuse paint at the other margin.

-If anything, tilting the gun at an angle up or down is even worse, resulting in a stroke that is thin and dry at either the top or bottom, and saturated to the point of running at the opposite edge.
+If anything, tilting the gun at an angle up or down is even worse, resulting in a stroke that is thin and dry at either the top or bottom and saturated to the point of running at the opposite edge.

 All of your movement and positioning of your arms and body must be focused on keeping the spray gun at this optimal distance and angle.
 All successful car painters must learn to keep their spray gun correctly aimed while walking the length of the car.